What it is

 - The details, pictures or address of the property or hotel on offer look suspicious, or independent website reviews aren’t favourable or don’t exist.

-- You’re asked to pay using bank transfer or cash; be cautious or pay by credit or debit card if you can for extra protection.
+- You’re asked to pay using bank transfer or cash; pay by credit or debit card if you can for extra protection.

 How it happens